 - Doing moderate to vigorous physical exercise for at least 150 min a week

-After reviewing all the results at the conclusion of 25 years, the researchers found the most effective way to lower blood pressure–maintaining a healthy weight.
+After reviewing 25 years of results, the researchers found the most effective way to lower blood pressure is healthy weight.
 They found that participants that kept a healthy body weight had a 41% less likely chance to have higher blood pressure at middle age.

 They also found that those that kept up at least 4 of the healthy habits had a 27% decreased risk of having high blood pressure by middle age.
 Oddly enough, drinking and smoking did not really impact the results, so more research will need to be done to confirm this finding.